 • The state recognizes that using "Debt Service as a percent of general government spending (or revenues)" is a better measure of an entity's debt burden.
 The ratio illustrates the relative portion that debt service represents of total State annual expenses or State resources.
 Recognizing the volatile nature of State revenue, the State Bond Committee adopted a formal policy to target no more than 5 percent of annual UGF for debt service on general obligation bonds and other public debt directly secured by a subject to appropriation pledge of the State of Alaska.
 A higher target of no more than 8 percent of annual UGF for debt service on general obligation bonds and other public debt directly secured by a subject to appropriation pledge of the State of Alaska as well as reimbursement programs of the State of Alaska was also established.
-This policy was updated in 2019 due to the inclusion of certain Permanent Fund earnings in UGF for fiscal year 2019, for both Permanent Fund Dividends (PFD) as well as other State expenses, combined with uncertainty about how future years' Permanent Fund earnings may be allocated between the PFD and other State expenses, which made an adjustment of these ratios from 5% to 4% and from 8% to 7% prudent.
+This policy was updated in 2019 due to the inclusion of certain Permanent Fund earnings in UGF for fiscal year 2019 through SB 26, for both Permanent Fund Dividends (PFD) as well as other State expenses, combined with downward pressure on debt capacity due to uncertainty about how future years' Permanent Fund earnings may be allocated between the PFD and other State expenses, which made an adjustment of these ratios from 5% to 4% and from 8% to 7% prudent.
+As augmented in the 2022 and 2023 analysis, the future revenue component of the calculation will use a 5-year average of revenue of the five most recent fiscal years, including forecasted amounts for future fiscal years in the RSB.

 The State has historically used revenue classified as UGF in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
 Until fiscal year 2019, this revenue number didn't include large amounts of current year investment revenue and still partially excludes a portion of current year investment revenue of the Permanent Fund that is available for appropriation.
 Prior to 2019, all of these amounts were saved or distributed to state residents as a PFD and therefore customarily classified as restricted.
-Beginning in the Fall 2015 RSB, a table titled "Current-Year Revenue Subject to Appropriation" was included to highlight the magnitude of the omission of revenues.
-In the Fall 2021 RSB, fiscal year 2023 UGF revenue projections are \$5,937.7 million in Chapter 2 Table 1, while revenue subject to appropriation is \$6,573.7 million in Chapter 3 Table 1.
-Further fiscal year 2021 earnings for the Permanent Fund above the FY 2021 POMV payout from the Permanent Fund Earnings Reserve are included in Chapter 4, Table 1 as \$16,275.0 million, but are not included in the revenue subject to appropriation table which is limited to the FY 2021 POMV amount of \$3,091.5 million of revenue.
-The retention of investment earnings above the POMV calculation is important to manage for market volatility and inflation proofing of the Permanent Fund balance but is understating the financial strength of the State.
+Beginning in the Fall 2015 RSB, a table titled "Current-Year Revenue Subject to Appropriation" was included to highlight the magnitude of the omission of the revenue availability.
+In the Fall 2023 RSB, fiscal year 2024 UGF revenue projections are \$6,486 million in Chapter 2 Table 1, while revenue subject to appropriation is estimated to be approximately \$7,166 million in Chapter 3 Table 1.
+Further fiscal year 2024 earnings for the Permanent Fund above the FY 2024 POMV payout from the Permanent Fund Earnings Reserve are included in Chapter 4, Table 1 as negative \$1,931 million due to using actual returns through October 2023 and a forecast for the remainder of the fiscal year.
+This value is not included in the revenue subject to appropriation table which is limited to the FY 2024 POMV amount of \$3,526 million.
+The retention of investment earnings above the POMV calculation is important to manage for market volatility and inflation proofing of the Permanent Fund balance but can understate the financial strength of the State over the forecast period.